SuperSandro2000/install-scripts/README.md

 # Sandro's Install Scripts

-Just some install scripts for programs I use common and that aren't installable with a package manager or the packaged version are just to old for me.
+Just some install scripts for programs I use in common, that aren't installable with a package manager or the packaged version are just to old for me.

 ## Requirements

-These scripts only work on Debian-based systems due to apt usage and you require a internet connection.
+These scripts will only work on Debian-based systems due to apt usage.
+You'll also require a internet connection.